-1. As discussed in Agenda Paper 3 for this meeting, this paper includes our analysis of comments received on the Exposure Draft Deferred Tax related to Assets and Liabilities arising from a Single Transaction related to the scope of the proposed amendments, the proposed transition requirements and other matters raised by respondents.
-The paper also includes our preliminary recommendations for the International Accounting Standards Board (Board).
+- 1. As discussed in Agenda Paper 12A for this meeting, this paper includes our analysis of comments received on the Exposure Draft Deferred Tax related to Assets and Liabilities arising from a Single Transaction related to the scope of the proposed amendments, the proposed transition requirements and other matters raised by respondents.
+The paper also includes our recommendations for the International Accounting Standards Board (Board). - The analysis and recommendations in this paper take into account feedback from members of the IFRS Interpretations Committee (Committee).
+Appendix D includes a summary and analysis of that feedback.